-- 33. The proposed development has been considered by Lancashire County Council (LCC) as local highway authority for the area and advisors to the local planning authority.
+- 36. The proposed development has been considered by Lancashire County Council (LCC) as local highway authority for the area and advisors to the local planning authority.
 Blue Stone Lane at this location changes to a 30mph limit from 40mph and is on a sharp bend.
 Therefore, any parking on the highway at this location is a highway safety concern as it would obstruct the free flow of vehicles and pedestrians as part parking on the footway is likely.
-It is proposed that both dwellings have their own separate private access from the highway with off street parking and manoeuvring areas.
-The site shows turning within curtilage to allow for vehicles to enter and exit in forward gear which is acceptable. - 34.
+It is proposed that both dwellings have their own separate private access from the highway with off street parking and manoeuvring areas, whilst there would be turning within curtilage to allow for vehicles to enter and exit in forward gear, which would address this issue and is acceptable. - 37.
 For the installation of the access at plot 1 the applicant would need to enter into the appropriate legal agreement with LCC for the vehicle crossing.
 The material for the driveway is not detailed and it is requested to be appropriately paved in tarmacadam, concrete, block paviours, or other approved materials.
-This is to prevent loose surface material from being carried on to the public highway and causing a potential source of danger to other road users. - 35.
-The gatehouse would have a height restriction which allows for smaller rigid LGVs to gain access but not larger vehicles or construction vehicles.
-LCC did raise a highway safety concern at large HGVs being unable to access this dwelling and parking on the bend forcing vehicles to overtake and into oncoming vehicles in the opposing lane and, also obstructing the access to Blue Stone Barn.
-However, it is not considered that single dwellinghouses should make provision for HGV access, and the occasions for such a need would be infrequent. - 36.
+This is to prevent loose surface material from being carried on to the public highway and causing a potential source of danger to other road users. - 38.
+The gatehouse would have a height restriction, which allows for smaller rigid LGVs to gain access but not larger vehicles or construction vehicles.
+LCC did raise a highway safety concern at large HGVs being unable to access this dwelling thereby parking on the bend and forcing vehicles to overtake and into oncoming vehicles in the opposing lane.
+However, it is not considered that single dwellinghouses should make provision for HGV access, and the occasions for such a need would be infrequent. - 39.
 Given the nature of the highway in this location and restricted level of access and parking, it is considered that the applicant should provide a construction traffic management plan (CTMP) prior to commencement of the development, which details the access from plot 1 being formed in the first instance.
-It is requested that all vehicles and deliveries are accommodated within the site and there is no loading or unloading in the highway and no parking on the highway. - 37.
+It is requested that all vehicles and deliveries are accommodated within the site and that there be no loading or unloading in the highway and no parking on the highway. - 40.
 It is recommended that the CTMP is required by condition attached to any grant of planning permission.
 The access for plot 1 is to be used for the construction of plot 2 even if they are in different ownership.
 This is to enable plot 2 to be built without parking or un/loading from the highway.
 This is requested to be conditioned.
-There is also a concern with the bend and debris on the highway and a wheel wash is requested along with car parking for construction/ contractor vehicles to sub-base and turning within curtilage maintained to enable all construction vehicles to access and egress in forward gear.

-38. LCC Highway Services do not have any objections in principle to the proposed erection of two detached dwellings and garages.
+There is also a concern with the bend and debris on the highway, therefore a wheel wash is requested along with car parking for construction / contractor vehicles to sub-base and turning within curtilage to be created and maintained to enable all construction vehicles to access and egress in forward gear. - 41.
+LCC Highway Services do not have any objections in principle to the proposed erection of two detached dwellings and garages.